Prehistoric religion: Beliefs and practices

 Upper Paleolithic religions were presumably polytheist, venerating multiple deities, as this form of religion predates monotheism in recorded history.
 As well as polytheism, religions of the ancient worldthat is, those in recorded history closest chronologically to prehistoric religionfocused on orthopraxy, or a focus on correct practice and ritual, rather than orthodoxy, or a focus on correct faith and belief.
 This is in contrast to many mainstream modern faiths, such as Christianity, that move the focus to orthodoxy.

 Shamanism may have been a major part of Upper Paleolithic religion.
 Shamanism is a broad term referring to a range of spiritual experiences, practised at many times in many places.
-Broadly speaking, it refers to spiritual practice involving altered states of consciousness, where practitioners render themselves in ecstatic or extreme psychological states in order to commune with spirits or deities.
+Broadly speaking, it refers to spiritual practice involving altered states of consciousness, in which practitioners enter ecstatic or extreme psychological states to commune with spirits or deities.
 The study of prehistoric shamanism is controversialso controversial that people debating each side of the argument have dubbed their interlocutors "shamaniacs" and "shamanophobes".
 The shamanistic interpretation of prehistoric religion is based in the "neuropsychological model", where shamanic experience is deemed an inherent function of the human brain.
-The symbols associated with shamanic art, such as animal-human hybrid figures, are suggested to originate from certain levels of trance.
+The symbols associated with shamanic art, such as animal-human hybrid figures, are believed to originate from certain trance states.
 The neuropsychological model has been criticised; opponents refer to the relative rarity of some forms of art associated with it, to tendencies in modern shamanic cultures they find incompatible with it, and to the work of pre-model archaeologists who cautioned against shamanic interpretations.